 Drop-off and pick-up can be a bit stressful since there are new processes to get used to.
-Ask ahead of time to see if there are any specifics to it—do you go inside to pick up your little?
+Ask ahead of time to see if there are any specifics to it—where do parents gather to pick up their littles?
 Do you need a name tag for your car?
 Get everything set up so you're ready to go on the first day.

-5. Involve your child in establishing routines and stick to it.
+5. Involve your child in establishing routines and stick to them.

 It's important to stick to a daily routine, prior to the start of the school year, so that children know that even though there may be some changes, they will know what to expect.

 Try things like: picking outfits for school the night before, helping to pack snacks or lunch and setting a bedtime and wake up routine.
 It might take a little time to get into a good routine that works for everyone, but collaborating with your child will simplify the process.

 6. Discuss what your child's day at school may look like.

 Most of the time, kids are a little nervous because they're not sure what to expect.
 Grab their rubric or syllabus and walk them through what might happen each day.
 Highlight the fun times, like play time outdoors or music class.

 Changes are scary, and while children are resilient, you should still validate that their anxiety is real.
 Model for them that you have some of those feelings as well, share with them stories where you had to go through changes (at work, in a new role, etc.).
 Make them feel heard.

 - Inform your child that you will not be staying in the classroom and you will return.

 - Be one of the first parents to drop-off.